 Amano Shrimp – A Care, Diet, Tank Setup, and Breeding Guide

-Amano shrimp, the most popular shrimp, is known for its efficient ability in tank cleaning.
-They are gaining popularity among aquarists for the last 15 or more years.
+The most popular shrimp, the Amano shrimp, is known for its efficient tank-cleaning ability.
+They have been gaining popularity among aquarists for the last 15 or more years.
 They are algae eaters, so they can clean your aquarium and maintain a healthy environment.

-They are quite hardy and peaceful.
-It makes them a great companion for any community tank.
+They are quite hardy and peaceful, making them a great companion for any community tank.
 They will be busy the whole day cleaning the tank and won’t disturb any other creature.

-If you are thinking of keeping Amano shrimp in your tank, then you are at the right place.
-We will tell you everything from their behavior to the breeding process in this guide.
-Before understanding everything in details, let’s look at the table given below –
+If you are considering keeping Amano shrimp in your tank, you are at the right place.
+This guide will tell you everything from their behavior to the breeding process.
+Before understanding everything in detail, let’s look at the table given below –

 Amano Shrimp Overview